Site Map Search the Catalog Find a Library FAQ Sign Up Contact Us

 Home > Other Writings > NLS Collection Building Policy

-The policy proposes to guide the staff in selecting material; to provide a standard for the ongoing evaluation of the collections; to provide guidance to network libraries developing supplementary collections so that needless duplication of effort may be avoided; and to provide readers and librarians with information on the nature of the collections.
+This document states the NLS policy for selection of reading materials.
+It is intended to guide the staff in selecting material; to provide a standard for the ongoing evaluation of the collections; to provide guidance to network libraries developing supplementary collections so that needless duplication of effort may be avoided; and to provide readers and librarians with information on the nature of the collections.

-The recreation and information needs of the aged, the young, professional people, and other specific groups should be reflected proportionally in the collections in relation to the overall readership served.
+The recreation and information needs of older people, children and teenagers, professionals, and other specific groups should be reflected proportionally in the collections in relation to the overall readership served.

 The collections should offer standard classic and informational titles, along with works of popular and recreational interest.

 Selection of any given book is not to be interpreted as an endorsement of the views expressed therein.
 Books are reproduced in their entirety and remain available even if they are offensive or unacceptable to some readers.
 NLS supports intellectual freedom and subscribes to the American Library Association's Library Bill of Rights and Freedom to Read Statement.

 ALA Library Bill of Rights:

 NLS is the central node in a national network of regional and subregional libraries offering direct public library service to eligible patrons.
 It uses the production capabilities of commercial, nonprofit, and volunteer organizations to produce quantities of books ranging from a few copies to more than a thousand copies.
 The quantity of any title produced is dependent on the pertinence of the work to the network libraries’ collections and to expected reader demand.